Language arts bell ringers for middle school? Start class in an organized way with engaging activities.

 Sometimes, a middle school class needs to calm down as they enter the room.
 Middle school bell ringers can include options that you don’t grade.
 I’ve had classes that I’ve given coloring sheets, and students begin doodling and working on them in a low-stress manner.

-I don’t grade these bell ringers, but I do connect them to the rest of class by adding notes and examples.
+I don’t grade these bell ringers, (and often, I don’t grade any bell ringer), but I do connect them to the rest of class by adding notes and examples.
+Plus, when students finish coloring these sheets, they hang their work—perfect decor!

 Infographic bell ringers.